goldbeef/wzip/README.md

 wzip
 ====

-wzip is a block-sorting compressor,based on BWT tranformation, wavelte tree, run-length code.Its compression ratio is very good      and close to bzip2 for most files except for radio and video file.
-Its compression speed is much faster than bzip2 even in single-thread workstate ,and while in multi-thread workstate it will be more faster.
+Wzip is a block-sorting compressor, based on Burrows-Wheeler transform (BWT), wavelet tree, run-length code .
+Its compression ratio is very good and close to bzip2 for most files except for audio and video files.
+Its compression speed is much faster than bzip2 even in single-thread workstate , and while in multi-thread workstate it will be much faster.

 AUTHOR
-     goldbeef (goldbeef@163.com) ,xidian university ,CHINA.
+     goldbeef (goldbeef@163.com) ,xidian university , CHINA.

 NOTE:
 these source codes were written on 32 bit  computer with linux OS. you should first get SAu.tgz form http://pizzachili.dcc.uchile.cl/indexes/Suffix_Array/  ,then decompress it and you will get directory
 SAu_FILES, then do the following: